kevoreilly/CAPEv2/docs/book/src/installation/guest/saving.rst

-If you can't install the Xen guest tools or if you don't need to use memory snapshots, you will need to ensure that the virtual machine's disks are reset on boot and that the Cuckoo agent is set to run at boot time.
+If you can't install the Xen guest tools or if you don't need to use memory snapshots, you will need to ensure that the virtual machine's disks are reset on boot and that the CAPE agent is set to run at boot time.

 Running the agent at boot time can be configured in Windows by adding a startup item for the agent.